GStreamer/gstreamer/sdk-ios-tutorial-a-basic-media-player.md

 }
 ```

-If it is unknown, the clip duration is retrieved, as explained in [Basic
+If it is unknown, the clip duration is retrieved, as explained in
-tutorial 4: Time
-management](Basic%2Btutorial%2B4%253A%2BTime%2Bmanagement.html).
-The
-current position is retrieved next, and the UI is informed of both
+[](sdk-basic-tutorial-time-management.md).
+The current position is
+retrieved next, and the UI is informed of both through its
-through its `setCurrentUIPosition` callback.
+`setCurrentUIPosition` callback.

 Bear in mind that all time-related measures returned by GStreamer are in
 nanoseconds, whereas, for simplicity, we decided to make the UI code
 work in milliseconds.

 ### Seeking with the Seek Bar

 The UI code already takes care of most of the complexity of seeking by
 dragging the thumb of the Seek Bar.
 From the `GStreamerBackend`, we just
 need to honor the calls to `setPosition` and instruct the pipeline to
 jump to the indicated position.

 There are, though, a couple of caveats.
 Firstly, seeks are only possible